 8.4.1 Admitted and/or officially enrolled students are eligible to pursue CBE.
 Credit cannot be awarded until the student is officially enrolled at Texas A&M University

-8.4.2 CBE will be offered routinely for many courses during the school year as indicated by a test schedule available through the Office of Measurement and Research Services (MARS).
+8.4.2 CBE will be offered routinely for many courses during the school year as indicated by a test schedule available through Data and Research Services.
 It is the student’s responsibility to check and comply with this schedule.

 8.4.3 A student may claim CBE credits at any point during his or her undergraduate program.
 Once claimed, credit cannot be declined.
 The student may claim CBE credit online via the Howdy Portal.
 This provision is effective for those enrolled under the 2009 catalog forward.